 Students learn elements of Storytelling, Improvisation and Call and Response in American Music through a brilliant mix of TedTalk-style interactive lecture with an exciting live band.
 During SANKOFA, students learn about oral tradition through the West African storyteller/poet known as the Griot; explore coded language in Spirituals; discover improvisation in Jazz; learn call and response in Reggae, and party with their teachers to classic Hip Hop.
 Developed by Pierce Freelon, a college professor, hip hop artist, and father of two, the curriculum is entertaining and informative for all ages.
-SANKOFA is tailored by tone, vocabulary and interactions suited to Elementary, Middle or High School audiences and consistently lauded as "the best assembly EVER" by students and faculty alike.
-Schools who booked SANKOFA in 2015-16 said: "The Beast is a truly engaging musical group which teaches African-American history in a fun, effective way.
-They are wonderful musicians and story-tellers."
-Use this link to view a video excerpt from this program: https://www.youtube.com/watch?list=UUEXyH78eAd9JcCWmmI8GLzg&time_continue=1&v=EwbxFkxjKYo&feature=emb_logo
+SANKOFA is tailored by tone, vocabulary and interactions suited to Elementary, Middle or High School audiences and consistently lauded as “the best assembly EVER” by students and faculty alike.
+One school who booked SANKOFA said: “The Beast is a truly engaging musical group which teaches African-American history in a fun, effective way.
+They are wonderful musicians and story-tellers.”

 Beautifully rebellious and refreshingly original, The Beast is one of the most imaginative bands to emerge from North Carolina’s burgeoning music scene.
 The Durham-based quartet fearlessly navigates worlds of hip hop and jazz with compelling lyrics, progressive compositions and a gripping live show.
 The Beast is dedicated to education and cultural outreach.
 The group has developed workshops on creativity, improvisation, and the history of African-American music based on the Blackademics Hip Hop curriculum founded by emcee Pierce Freelon.
 A professor of African American Studies at UNC Chapel Hill and NC Central University, Freelon’s workshops have reached a multi-generational audience from New York to New Delhi.